-When I first came across Squidoo (where I wrote before Hubpages), it was because I had seen a couple of inbound links to my website Travel Gluten Free which contains user-submitted reviews of places that you can eat Gluten Free around the World as my wife has Coeliac Disease.
+When I first came across Squidoo (where I wrote before Hubpages), it was because I had seen a couple of inbound links to my website Travel Gluten Free which contains user-submitted reviews of places where you can eat gluten-free around the world as my wife has Coeliac disease.

 Just Be Aware

-Being placed on Gardening Leave sounds like one of the best things ever and that is the reaction I have had so far from most of my friends/family and I would be lying if I said it wasn't an amazing opportunity and one I relish.
-However, like all things, there are the occasional downsides and this part of the hub is to focus on those areas that I come across so, if in the future you find yourself placed on Gardening Leave, you can be aware.
+Being placed on gardening leave sounds like one of the best things ever and that is the reaction I have had so far from most of my friends/family and I would be lying if I said it wasn't an amazing opportunity and one I relish.
+However, like all things, there are the occasional downsides and this part of the hub is to focus on those areas that I come across so that if, in the future, you find yourself placed on gardening leave, you can be aware.

 2. Get Some DIY Jobs Done - As mentioned above we quickly drew up a massive list of DIY jobs to do.
 In some ways it has been disappointing as the list is still quite long but then I look at what we have accomplished and there is a lot.
 Our living room has been transformed as have both kids rooms.
 To be honest we were probably a little over-ambitious but at the same time I am a little disappointed that some jobs weren't done.
 However, often the reason for not succeeding was dealing with the kids so I can't be too unhappy.